About the Author: Christopher Canwell is a dating coach and runs a blog and a YouTube channel.

 The case studies refreshen the book and make for an easier, more entertaining read.

-“Atomic Attraction” can provide some good points for true beginners and it’s mostly useful for “too nice guy”.
+“Atomic Attraction” can provide some good points for beginners and it can be useful for “too nice guy”.

 It’s less suited for more advanced students, seducers, and social strategists alike, who will miss some of the nuances and who will not appreciate some of the generalizations.